 From the ‘Profile’ list, move to ‘Final Cut Pro’ catalogue, and select ‘Apple ProRes 422 (*.mov)’ as target format.
 Apple ProRes is the best suited editing codec for FCP X and its former version FCP 6 and 7.
 When loading them into FCP (X), you needn’t wait for a long time for rendering.

-Step 4: Click ‘Start’ to start H.265/HEVC to ProRes MOV conversion.
+Step 4: Click “Convert” to start H.265 video to ProRes conversion on Mac.

 As soon as the conversion is complete, click “Open Folder” to get the generated Apple ProRes files for editing in your NLEs on macOS with optimum performance.

 ProRes codec on Windows – download ProRes codec for Windows